Radiation GRMHD Models of Accretion onto Stellar-Mass Black Holes: III. Near-Eddington Accretion: Discussion

 To characterize the accretion process across the non-radiative, near-Eddington, and super-Eddington regimes, we analyze the radial Maxwell component of the effective viscosity, which dominates the angular momentum flux and follows a power-law profile in the inner disk (i.e., $\alpha \propto r^{\Gamma}$).
 For demonstration, \autoref{fig:spin_dep} reports the disk-averaged effective viscosity at $r=5r_g$ along with the corresponding radial scaling from the fitted power-law index $\Gamma$.

-High black hole spin generally reduces the efficiency of outward angular momentum transport through its magnetic influence, thereby weakening the accretion process.
+\lz{In our simulations}, high black hole spin \lz{is associated with reduced} efficiency of outward angular momentum transport through its magnetic influence, thereby weakening the accretion process.
 Consequently, achieving the same accretion rate requires a higher gas density in the high-spin models.
-This reduction in angular momentum transport arises from MRI suppression associated with the compact inner region at high spin, which weakens the generation of radial field and its subsequent shearing into toroidal field.
+This reduction in angular momentum transport \lz{can be interpreted as arising} from MRI suppression \lz{in the more} compact inner region at high spin, which weakens the generation of radial magnetic fields and their subsequent shearing into toroidal fields.
 This spin effect also persists more uniformly at high spin, as reflected in the flatter radial dependence of the effective viscosity (with a power-law index approaching zero corresponding to a nearly constant profile).

 Across different mass accretion regimes, the disk develops distinct geometric structures: a thick disk in the non-radiative and super-Eddington models, and a thin disk in the near-Eddington models.
 The non-radiative disks are thick because they are adiabatic, while the super-Eddington disks remain thick due to their low radiative efficiency (see Section~3.7.3 in \citetalias{PaperII}).
 In contrast, the near-Eddington disks are geometrically thinner as a result of more efficient radiative cooling; depending on the available vertical magnetic flux, they form either a thin thermal disk or a magnetically elevated disk.
 These structural differences strongly influence the underlying magnetic properties (turbulent or mean-field dominance) and therefore regulate angular momentum transport (e.g., relative dominance of turbulent versus mean-field stresses discussed earlier).